pradeep-reks/React-Ref/Chapter 03 - Laying the Foundation/Theory/Session 3 Theory.md

 ## Q: Superpowers of `JSX`.
-A: Using JSX, you can write markup inside Javascript, providing you with a superpower to write logic and markup of a component inside a single .jsx file.
+A: Using JSX, you can write markup inside Javascript, that is its gives a superpower to write logic and markup of a component inside a single .jsx file.
 JSX is easy to maintain and debug.
 ### Example
 ```
 function greeting(user) {